ipozdnyakov/hcal_rmt_2.0/README.txt

 4.2 USER MANUAL FOR ANALYZER

 	One can use this project as follows:

 	1) Make a list of run  of  interest  by  command  like
 	   > ls -1 /afs/cern.ch/work/k/kodolova/public/RDMweb/
 	   histos/LED_* >> list_of_LED_files

 	2) Remove all old runs (out  of  interest)  from  file list_of_LED_files  -  so,   first   run   in   this
 	   remaining list wiil be the reference run
 	   +Update list of runs in Nrun_HCALL.C

-	3) Comment/uncomment outputs in Drun_HCAL or Nrun_HCAL
+	3) Check outputs in Nrun_HCAL and Drun_HCAL
-	   to perform steps 3a) and 3b)
+	   performing steps 3a) and 3b)
-	3a) Run Drun_HCAL for first and last runs in the  list
-	   - see how much cells need to be calibrated at all 3b) Run Nrun_HCAL - see how number  of  cells  wich is need to be calibrated changes with time
+	3a) Run Nrun_HCAL - see how total number of cells wich are need to be calibrated changes with time
+	3b) Run Drun_HCAL for first and last runs of  interest
+	   - see what cells need to be calibrated

+	>  .x Drun_HCAL.C("272303", "276678", 0.03, false)   \
+	   >> ./output/drun_bad_cells

+	   .gif's will be ploted and list of bad cells  appear in the ./output directory

 	4) Check all .gif files appeared in /output  directory

-	5) Use Drun_cell and Nrun_cell to plot gain  of  drift over time for particular cell
+	5) Use Drun_cell and Nrun_cell to plot gain  of  drift over time for particular cell from the list

+Notes:
 	Root  should  be  called  in   a   batch   mode,   i.e.
 	> root -b -l